Rannden-SHA/EnumeRannden/README.md

 ./EnumeRannden.sh [options]
 ```
 The first time the script is executed, it will set up a symlink allowing future executions from anywhere by typing **enumerannden**.
-For future executions just run>
+For future executions just run:

 ```bash
 enumerannden [options]